Lava lamp: History

+The Mathmos Lava Lamp Factory in Poole, Dorset where they were first commercially produced.

 British entrepreneur Edward Craven Walker conceived the lava lamp after observing a homemade egg timer made from a cocktail shaker bubbling on a pub stove.
 This precursor was designed and patented by Donald Dunnet.
 Crestworth later launched the first 'Astro' lava lamp in 1963.
 After the lamp's commercial launch, Craven Walker worked with British inventor David George Smith, who is listed as the inventor on U.S. Patent 3,387,396 for a 'Display Device,' filed in 1965, issued in 1968, and assigned to Craven Walker's company, Crestworth Ltd, based in Poole, Dorset.

 In 1965, Adolph Wertheimer and Hy Spector were intrigued by Walker's product when they saw it at a German trade show.
 They bought the American rights and began the Lava Manufacturing Corporation in Chicago to sell what they called the Lava Lite Lamp.
 In the late 1970s, US rights were sold to Larry Haggerty, who created a subsidiary of his company, Haggerty Enterprises, called Lava World International, which produced American lava lamps for over 30 years.

 In 2003, American lava lamp maker Lava World International (formerly Lava-Simplex-Scribe Internationale) moved its production to China.
 In 2008, it was acquired by Talon Merchant Capital and its name was changed to Lava Lite LLC.
 As of 2016, lava lamps were being sold under Lifespan brands in North America.
 In 2018, the "Lava Lamp" brand was acquired by toy and gift maker Schylling Inc. of North Andover, MA. who continue to hold the US trademark rights to both the shape and name of LAVA lamp.

 When the American rights were sold, Craven Walker retained the rights for the rest of the world and took on two business partners in the late 1980s, Cressida Granger and David Mulley.
 They eventually took over the company and changed its name to Mathmos in 1992.
 Edward Craven Walker remained a consultant to them until his death in 2000.
 Mathmos continues to make Lava Lamps and related products.
 They have won two Queens Awards for Export, and the Best Multi-Media prize at the Design Week awards.
 Astro lava lamp was launched in 1963 and celebrated its 50th anniversary in 2013.
 Mathmos lava lamps have been made in Poole, Dorset, since 1963.